Before the Red Sox were even the Red Sox, Boston boasted the most fanatical fans, the original sport bars and the first team souvenirs.

 Nuf Ced’s real name was Michael T. McGreevey.
 He was born sometime in the mid-19th century, and he played amateur baseball.
-He never made it to the major leagues, probably because he was too short, but he did become wealthy.
+He never made it to the major leagues, probably because of his short stature, but he did get rich.
 In 1894, he opened a saloon called “Third Base” because patrons stopped there before stealing home.
-In 1900, Nuf Ced moved the Third Base to 940 Columbus Ave., where he was nearer to the Huntington Avenue Grounds where the Boston Americans – now the Red Sox – played.
+In 1900, Nuf Ced moved the Third Base to 940 Columbus Ave., nearer to the Huntington Avenue Grounds where the Boston Americans – now the Red Sox – played.

 Nuf Ced plastered the walls with baseball memorabilia and photographs of his favorite players: Nap Lajoie, Jimmy Collins, Cy Young, Chick Stahl and Buck Freeman.
 The Third Base attracted politicians, gamblers, businessmen, ballplayers, Tin-Pan Alley stars, diehard fans and coach drivers – because Nuf Ced fed pickles to their horses.
 Mayor John F. “Honey Fitz” Fitzgerald was a regular.
 So was Joseph “Sport” Sullivan, the gambler who fixed the 1919 World Series.
 Sullivan was rumored to have won $20,000 on the 1903 Series.